Drumanagh: History

 Barry Raftery and Gabriel Cooney have suggested that the fort may have been used by Gnaeus Julius Agricola, then Roman governor of Britain, for an invasion of Ireland in AD 82.
 The Roman historian Tacitus mentions that Agricola entertained an exiled Irish prince, thinking to use him as a pretext for a possible conquest of Ireland.
 Agricola, says Tacitus, "crossed in the first ship" and defeated peoples unknown to the Romans until then.
 He does not specify which body of water he crossed, although many scholars believe it was the Clyde or Forth; however, the rest of the chapter exclusively concerns Ireland.

 Agricola fortified the coast facing Ireland, and Tacitus recalls that his father-in-law often claimed the island could be conquered with a single legion and auxiliaries.
 This conquest never happened, but some historians believe that the crossing referred to was in fact a military expedition to Ireland.

 Vittorio De Martino argues that there was continuous interaction between Roman Britain and Ireland.
 Professor Michael Herity of UCD stated that the quantity and nature of the material from the site, taken together with the structural evidence, suggest a rich Irish emporium, which traded extensively with the Roman world.
 Richard Warner suggests that Drumanagh may have been the bridgehead for an invasion of exiled Irish and British adventurers, who, with Roman support, carved out kingdoms for exiled Irish noblemen, and links this with the legend of Túathal Techtmar, who is said to have been exiled to Britain in the 1st or 2nd century, and returned with an army to seize the kingship.
 A group of burials on Lambay Island, just off the coast near Drumanagh, contained Roman brooches and decorative metalware of a style also found in Roman Britain from the late first century, and archaeological discoveries in other parts of Ireland, including Roman jewellery and coins at Tara and Clogher, support the possibility of a Roman invasion of Ireland.

+Archaeology

+In May 2025, archaeologists from the Centre for Irish Cultural Heritage at Maynooth University in partnership with the Irish Archaeology Field School discovered the first intact Roman pot in Ireland during excavations at Drumanagh.
+The approximately 2,000-year-old ceramic vessel, described as a "textbook example" of a Roman pot, was unearthed in an undisturbed and well-preserved state.